Steve Dickson was sworn in as the FAA administrator for a five-year term on August 12, 2019, after being confirmed by the U.S. Senate.

 At the FAA, Administrator Dickson has been staunch advocate for safety, global leadership, operational excellence, and the health, welfare and evolution of the FAA's workforce.

-In this role, he was responsible for the safety and operational performance of Delta's global flight operations, as well as pilot training, crew resources, crew scheduling, and regulatory compliance.
-He also flew in line operations as an A320 captain, and previously flew the B727, B737, B757, and B767 during his career.
-Captain Dickson is a strong advocate for commercial aviation safety and improvements to our National Airspace System, having served as chairman of several industry stakeholder groups and Federal advisory committees.
+Before coming to the FAA, Dickson spent nearly three decades at Delta Air Lines, retiring as the senior vice president of flight operations.
+In this role, he was responsible for the safety and operational performance of global flight operations, as well as pilot training, crew resources, crew scheduling, and regulatory compliance.
+During his career, he flew the Airbus A320 and the Boeing 727, 737, 757, and 767.
+Captain Dickson previously served as chairman of several industry stakeholder groups and federal advisory committees.

-A former United States Air Force Officer and F-15 fighter pilot, Dickson is a Distinguished Graduate of the Class of 1979 at the United States Air Force Academy, as well as a graduate of the Georgia State University College of Law, magna cum laude.
+Dickson is a distinguished graduate of the Class of 1979 at the United States Air Force Academy.
+He graduated from Georgia State University College of Law, magna cum laude.
+While on active duty, he flew the T-38 Talon supersonic jet trainer and F-15 Eagle fighter jet.

 You can follow Steve on Twitter at @FAA_Steve and on LinkedIn at FAASteve.